Authorities have reportedly arrested four people in Central Japan over an alleged multi-million dollar cryptocurrency Ponzi scheme.

 Police suspect around 20,000 people invested in the scheme.
 Investors were reportedly recruited from other Asian countries via webinars.

 Lawsuits seeking damages have been filed by several of the investors in Aichi Prefecture, Nagoya and the Japanese capital of Tokyo.
-Complaints against the OZ Project were filed as early as September of 2019.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Complaints against the OZ Project were filed as early as September of 2019.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram